 The licensee has requested renewal of its performance-based operating license, determined to be in timely renewal.
 The proposed action is the set of activities already included in that license.
-The proposed action has been described fully in several previous documents incorporated herein by reference, as summarized in Table 1-1.
+The proposed action has been described fully in several previous documents incorporated herein by reference, as summarized in Table 1-2.
 The list of documents referenced in Table 1-2 is not exhaustive, but is representative in detailing the proposed action.
-The proposed action would consist of mill preparation and operation, construction of new lined tailings impoundments (up to 6 impoundments would be needed if the mill were to operate at its design 3,000 tons/day design capacity for 20 years), construction of up to 10 lined evaporation ponds, and ultimately reclamation of both the existing and any new tailings impoundments.
-All designed features were proposed to meet 10 CFR 40 Appendix A criteria.
+The proposed action is a 10-year renewal of the existing license that provides for standby operation of the Project until the licensee determines that market conditions allow for uranium processing, at which time the Project would become fully operational.
+At that time, Kennecott would meet pre-operational conditions listed in the license and then would commence mill preparation and operation, construction of new lined tailings impoundments (up to 6 impoundments would be needed if the mill were to operate at its 3,000 tons/day design capacity for at least 20 years), construction of up to 10 lined evaporation ponds, and reclamation of both the existing and any new tailings impoundments.
+All features to be constructed were designed to meet 10 CFR 40 Appendix A criteria.